-The increase in interest expense of \$1,1861 during the three months ended March 31, 2024 is due to interest payable on short term loans.
-On November 19, 2023, the Company entered into a financing agreement of \$80,800 for the purchase of an insurance policy with First Insurance Funding.
-The debt is payable in monthly installments of \$8,389 per month for 10 months.
-Payments include a stated interest rate of 8.25% and are secured against a lien on the insurance policy.
-Interest expense for the comparative period comprised of interest on notes payable to related parties accrued compounding semi-annually, at the long-term semiannual Federal rate, as established by the Internal Revenue Service, which effectively was 3.71% for the period from March 16, 2023 (inception) to March 31, 2023.
+The decrease in interest expense of \$6,219 and \$5,033 during the three and six months ended June 30, 2024, respectively, is due to repayment of loans from related party in June 2023.
+Interest expense for the comparative period comprised of interest on notes payable to related parties accrued compounding semi-annually, at the long-term semiannual Federal rate, as established by the Internal Revenue Service ("IRS"), which effectively was 3.71% for the period from March 16, 2023 (inception) to June 30, 2023.
 The promissory notes were paid off in June 2023.